lossyrob/geotrellis-levee-pointcloud-demo/README.md

 which can render and serve up PNG tiles based on `{z}/{x}/{y}` calls that are standard on web maps.
 It uses `akka-http`, and is a small example of the actual tile servers typical in GeoTrellis development.

+The levee dem will be served from `http://localhost:8080/tiles/levee-dem-viz/{z}/{x}/{y}` On first request the server will generate GeoJSON for layer bounding box to help locate it.

 ```
 make serve-tiles